What is the SMART Legal Commitment?

 Become a Supporting Organisation

-Chris White, Founder and CEO of Aspiring Solicitors comments: “We anticipate the SMART Commitment will facilitate meaningful progression on social mobility that will help candidates thrive from day one.
-To date, the SMART Commitment has received over 70 applications in six months, and we expect this figure to increase where more firms and candidates are aware of the offering. ”
+Chris White, Founder and CEO of Aspiring Solicitors, comments: “We anticipate the SMART Commitment will facilitate meaningful progression on social mobility that will help candidates thrive from day one.
+As of February 2026, 275+ grants have been awarded, we expect this figure to increase where more firms and candidates are aware of the offering.”

 Given ‘social mobility’ is not a defined characteristic in the Equality Act 2010, there are multiple variations of this meaning.
 Aspiring Solicitors considers this to include (but not limited to) candidates who (i) were eligible for free school meals or pupil premium aged 11-16 due to financial limitations, (ii) were state school comprehensive educated and the first generation of their family to attend university, (iii) spent time in local authority care (iv) came to this country as a refugee, or (v) the occupation of the main household earner at 14 years old was one of the below: